calejvaldez/YouAreTyping/docs/guide.md

 | `timestamp` | `number`              | The Epoch timestamp of your message  |
 | `author`    | `"self"` or `"other"` | The perspective the message was sent |
 | `content`   | `string`              | The content of the message           |

+There are no plans to support importing from a `.csv`.